NBA rules out 76ers' Embiid, Simmons for All-Star Game after barber tests positive for COVID-19

 Additional test has returned positive for the coronavirus on barber in contact with Joel Embiid and Ben Simmons, sources tell ESPN.
 League must make decision still, but it is highly unlikely Embiid and Simmons will be cleared to play today.— Adrian Wojnarowski (@wojespn) March 7, 2021

 Embiid is on Team Durant, while Simmons is on Team LeBron.
-There are no plans to replace them in the All-Star Game at this point, a source told ESPN.
+While there are no plans to replace them on the All-Star Game rosters at this point, New Orleans Pelicans star Zion Williamson will take Embiid's place in the starting lineup for Team Durant, sources said.

 Here is the official announcement from the NBA: